slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README.md

 ```
 You should be able to ping your _turtle.local_ machine and ssh into it (```ssh ros@turtle.local``` from your Desktop machine).

+**Note:** if you choose to rely on _/etc/netplan_ and disable network config, you need to `sudo apt install avahi-daemon` to restore Multicast DNS (mDNS) service required for local hostname discovery.

 Have the I2C support installed and tested:
 ```
 sudo apt install i2c-tools